Angiogram Procedure

 What Is The Difference Between An Angiogram And An Angioplasty?

 An angiogram is done to look at the blood vessels and see if there are any blockages.
-An angioplasty is often done right after an angiogram to treat a blockage.
+Coronary angioplasty is often done right after an angiogram to treat a blockage.
 This is done during the same procedure.
-During an angioplasty a wire is pushed through the catheter and down past the blockage.
-Then a balloon is pushed over the wire.
-The balloon is inflated to open a blockage and a metal stent can be put in place to hold the artery open.
+During an angioplasty, a wire is pushed through the catheter and past the blockage.
+Then, a balloon is pushed over the wire.
+The balloon is inflated to open a blockage, and a metal stent can be placed to hold the artery open.

 How Is The Angiogram Procedure Performed?